-Figure 5.
-Estimated Magnitudes (kg/yr) for Watershed Mobilization Pathways

 Numerous sources contribute to local atmospheric concentrations of PCBs via volatilization, i.e. conversion into a gas phase.
 Most of these pathways consist of volatilization directly from one of the previously listed source categories (i.e., buildings, surface soils).
 Volatilization from contaminated surface soils was determine to be the dominant pathway of PCBs to the atmosphere, with an estimated volatilization load of 16-1600 kg/yr.
 Potential combustion sources (e.g., incinerators, residential burning) were estimated to contribute an atmospheric load of 17 kg/yr.
 Volatilization of land-applied wastewater treatment sludge was determined to be negligible.
 Little definitive information exists on the specific amount of PCBs delivered to the Spokane area from atmospheric source areas.
 Ecology’s Environmental Assessment Program (Ecology, 2016b) is currently undertaking a study that will provide information on this transport pathway.